Radiology Technologist Schools and Careers in Connecticut

 Quick Facts

-- There are 9 colleges and universities with radiologic technology degree programs in Connecticut.1
+• There are 5 not-for-profit colleges and universities with radiologic technology degree programs in Connecticut.1

 Connecticut Medical Imaging Schools Comparison